-- a) Cross-Pollinated Millet crops for Foundation or Registered status must be isolated by a distance of 400 meters (1312 feet) from other varieties of Millet or from a non-pedigreed crop of Millet. - b) Cross-Pollinated Millet crops for Certified status must be isolated by a distance of 200 meters (656 feet) from other varieties of Millet or from a non-pedigreed crop of Millet. - c) Isolation between Millets of a different genus shall be 2 meters (6 feet). - d) The required isolation must be provided prior to the time of flowering and crop inspection.
+- a) Cross-Pollinated Millet crops for Foundation or Registered status must be isolated by a distance of 400 meters (1312 feet) from other varieties of Millet or from a non-pedigreed crop of Millet. - b) Cross-Pollinated Millet crops for Certified status must be isolated by a distance of 200 meters (656 feet) from other varieties of Millet or from a non-pedigreed crop of Millet - c) Isolation between Millets of a different genus shall be 2 meters (6 feet). - d) The required isolation must be provided prior to the time of flowering and crop inspection.

-- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) All crops for pedigree should be free of Primary noxious weeds. - c) Very weedy crops may be declined pedigreed status. - d) Some weeds and other crop kinds can produce seeds that are difficult to separate from Cross-Pollinated Millet.
+- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) Very weedy crops will be declined pedigreed status. - c) Some weeds and other crop kinds can produce seeds that are difficult to separate from Cross-Pollinated Millet.
 Seed crops with excessive numbers of these difficult to separate weeds or other crop kinds may be declined pedigreed status.